 3. Grade point average requirement.
 High school students with a cumulative unweighted grade point average of at least 3.00 in all graded subjects taken toward high school graduation.
-Students who do not meet the 3.00 GPA requirement may be admitted based on a combination of GPA and test scores or by holistic review.
+Students who do not meet the 3.00 GPA requirement may be admitted based on holistic review.

 Admission Requirements—Transfer Students